Georgia Coleman

 Georgia V. Coleman (January 23, 1912 – September 14, 1940) was an American diver.
 She competed in the 3 m springboard and 10 m platform at the 1928 and 1932 Olympics and won one gold, one bronze and two silver medals.
 Domestically she collected 11 AAU titles.

-At the 1932 Olympics, Coleman announced her engagement to the Olympic diver Mickey Riley, but the marriage was cancelled.
+At the 1932 Olympics, where she won the gold medal in the 3 metre springboard, Coleman announced her engagement to the Olympic diver Mickey Riley, but the marriage was cancelled.
 In 1937, she contracted polio.
-She learned to swim again, but two years later developed pneumonia as an after effect of the polio, and died at the age of twenty-eight.
+She learned to swim again, but two years later developed pneumonia as an after-effect of the polio, and died at the age of twenty-eight.